You may have heard of type 1 and type 2 diabetes in the news and on social media, but how many types of diabetes are there really?

 It’s helpful to first define diabetes.
 According to the International Diabetes Federation, diabetes is, “a chronic disease that occurs when the pancreas is no longer able to make insulin, or when the body cannot make good use of the insulin it produces.”

-Today, over 463 million people in the world suffer from diabetes, and that number is only slated to increase, especially in low and middle-income countries.
+in 2022, over 537 million people in the world live with diabetes, and that number is only slated to increase, especially in low and middle-income countries.

 Diabetes, whether type 1, 2, or something in between, affects people of every age, color, and gender.

 What are the general symptoms of diabetes?

 - Frequent urination

 - Blurred vision

 - Slow-healing wounds

 What are the most common forms of diabetes?

 The three main types of diabetes are type 1 diabetes, type 2 diabetes, and gestational diabetes, which are explained below.

 Type 2 diabetes